women suit banner

 As well as analysing your beneficial and pathogenic bacteria, our comprehensive microbiome test also includes testing for parasites and yeast overgrowth, and also provides an assessment of your digestive markers.
 This holistic picture provides actionable insights to help you improve your gut health.

-After receiving the results of your stool test, you may want to consider a nutritional assessment of your results by a Clinical Nutritionist.
+After receiving the results of your stool test, you may want to consider a nutritional assessment of your results by our dietician.